build-on-aws/content/tutorials/create-an-etl-pipeline-apache-spark/index.md

 ![glue crawler](images/glue_run_complete.png)

 Now that we have the Glue Data Catalog table created, we can navigate to Amazon Athena to query the data using SQL.

+Till now, we have extracted the data from Amazon S3, and then transformed the data by converting the data into parquet format using a Glue ETL (pySpark) job and finally we will use that cleaned data for analysis using Amazon Athena.

 ### Step 6: Querying output data using Amazon Athena standard SQL